 A layout that somehow doesn't look right, though it's hard to describe exactly what's wrong.

 Perhaps a no-brainer, but what we're talking about are the edge pieces.
 If you're setting tile around a kitchen sink, for example, make sure that tiles bordering the sink are all of the same size.
-The last thing you want are full-size tiles on one side and half-size tiles on the other size.
+The last thing you want is full-size tiles on one side and half-size tiles on the other size.

 The same example applies to a bathroom floor.
 Here you'll want opposite-end wall tiles to be the same size.
 If one wall has three-quarters size tiles, the opposite wall should have the same.